 They don't take much preparation, and they're healthy for your pup, too.
 We all know that look of puppy dog yearning when your pet pal wants a bite of whatever you're eating, so when you have a healthy snack, you don't have to feel bad about giving them some.

 Apple slices.
 The core and seeds of the apple should be removed, but the skin is fine.
-Just make sure to chop the apple into slices or cubes so the pieces don't get caught when your pooch scarfs it down.
+Just make sure to chop the apple into slices or cubes so the pieces don't get caught when your pup scarfs it down.

 Green beans.
 Fresh and frozen are both great options, and if you need something a little softer, cooked green beans can be a tasty treat too.
 Just make sure not to cover them with salt, butter, or spices, at least not for your pup's portion.